Finding a job

 Recruitment agencies are also known as employment agencies.
 You will go to a local branch for an interview and an assessment before being taken onto the agency's books.
 Recruitment consultants then work to match you with the vacancies they have.
 If you are suitable you will be shortlisted and put forward for an interview.

-It is estimated that only a small percentage of all available jobs are ever publicly advertised, making speculative approaches highly worthwhile.
+It is estimated that only some of all available jobs are ever publicly advertised, making speculative approaches highly worthwhile.
 If you are interested in working for a particular employer, write to them or go to their website to see how they recruit.

 Newspapers and magazines also advertise vacancies.
 Business sections and general articles can be useful as sources of information about growth sectors and for contact names.